mustafakacarr/JobBud-Back-End/readme.md

 ﻿

-# JobBud to Find Work And Get Paid via CryptoCurrency
+# JobBud to Find Work And Get Paid as CryptoCurrency

 JobBud is a web application that provides finding work and earning cryptocurrency.